mauzenbergs/polio_econ/README.md

 # polio_econ
-Code for reproducing the results presented in the manuscript "Outbreak risks, cases, and costs of vaccination strategies against wild poliomyelitis in polio-free settings: a modelling study"
+Code for reproducing the results presented in the manuscript "Outbreak risks, cases, and costs of vaccination strategies against wild poliomyelitis in polio-free settings: a modelling study" by M. Auzenbergs et al. 2023